saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 <img src={useBaseUrl('/img/api-testing/vault-use-cases/set-userid.png')} alt="Save the value in a variable"/>

-For this example, we show only how to save the `userId`, if you want to save the values in a variable, you need to repeat the step for all the columns.
+For this example, we show only how to save the `userId`, if you want to save every value in a variable, you need to repeat the step for all the columns.

 #### Add the request